npezza93/redi_search/README.md

 - `no_stop_words`
   - Do not filter stopwords from the query.
 - `with_scores`
-  - Include the relative internal score of each document.
+  - Include the relative internal score of each `Document`.
 This can be used to merge results from multiple instances.
 This will add a `score` method to the returned `Document` instances.
 - `return(*fields)`
-  - Limit which fields from the document are returned.
+  - Limit which fields from the `Document` are returned.
 - `explain`
   - Returns the execution plan for a complex query.
 In the returned response, a + on a term is an indication of stemming.